CWJ-K/Linux-code/Docker/docker-compose/README.md

 <!-- omit in toc -->
 # Introduction
-Take note of the components of docker-compose
+Take note of the components of docker-compose in the view of docker-compose since I often use docker-compose.

 <br />